 FAQ

-revalidatePathandrouter.refresh()?:revalidatePathinvalidates the server cache for everyone.router.refresh()re-fetches data in the current client only. - Can I revalidate from a server action instead of a route handler?: Yes, and it is cleaner if the publish action is in-app.
-Use a webhook route only for external triggers (CMS, GitHub commit).
+revalidatePathandrouter.refresh()?:revalidatePathinvalidates the server cache for everyone.router.refresh()re-fetches data in the current client only and clears nothing server-side. - Can I revalidate from a Server Action instead of a route handler?: Yes, and it is cleaner if the publish action is in-app.
+Reserve the webhook route for external triggers (a CMS, a GitHub commit).

 res.revalidate('/path')in an API route.
-Same concept, different API. - Will revalidation refresh metadata (title, OG image)?: Yes — metadata is part of the route render, so the next request after revalidation gets fresh metadata.
+Same concept, different API.
+Thenext/cachefunctions in this article are App Router only. - Will revalidation refresh metadata (title, OG image)?: Yes.
+Metadata is part of the route render, so the first request after revalidation gets fresh metadata along with the page.

 Related